 lsblk

-command to confirm the correct USB device path before running the dd command. - Permission Denied:
+commands to confirm the correct device path. - Permission Denied: Ensure you're running the command with

 sudo